 Photo by: Art Morris

-Participants must be able to identify shorebirds and be willing to visit sites approximately once a week from May 1st until June 7th, 2013, as well as from July 15th to October 30th.
+We are looking for competent volunteers to survey beaches from Cape May to Sandy Hook and along the Delaware Bay, and collect data on shorebird abundance.
+Participants must be able to identify shorebirds and be willing to visit sites approximately once a week from May 1st until June 7th, 2015, as well as from July 15th to October 30th, 2015.

 Contact: Nellie Tsipoura for more information.

 Sandy Hook Shorebird surveys 2004-2008

 Follow link for a Power Point presentation of an analysis of a subset of citizen science data.

 Contaminants in shorebirds migrating through Delaware Bay (click to download paper).

 Burger J, Tsipoura N, Niles LJ, Gochfeld M, Dey A, Mizrahi D. Mercury, Lead, Cadmium, Arsenic, Chromium and Selenium in Feathers of Shorebirds during Migrating through Delaware Bay, New Jersey: Comparing the 1990s and 2011/2012.
 Toxics.
 2015; 3(1):63-74.

 To evaluate effects of contaminants as cause for shorebird declines, we examined levels of mercury, lead, cadmium, arsenic, chromium and selenium in feathers of Red Knot, Semipalmated Sandpiper and Sanderling migrating through Delaware Bay, New Jersey, from 1991 to 1992 and 2011–2012 to determine if levels have changed.